 - Amanda Berry's frantic 911 call

-- How the Ohio missing women's case unfolded
+- Timeline: How the Ohio missing women's case unfolded

 - Video: Neighbour Charles Ramsey describes helping kidnap victim Amanda Berry escape

-"I heard screaming," he said.
+"I heard screaming," said neighbour Charles Ramsey, who helped rescue Berry.
 "I'm eating my McDonald's.
 I come outside.
 I see this girl going nuts trying to get out of a house."

 Police arrested Ariel Castro, 52, later the same day.
-In July he pled guilty to aggravated murder, kidnapping and rape – 937 charges in total.
-In September he was found dead in his cell.
+In July 2013 he pleaded guilty to aggravated murder, kidnapping and rape – 937 charges in total.
+On Sept.
+3, 2013, Castro was found dead in his cell.

 For 18 years, she was held in a secret backyard compound behind the home of Phillip Garrido and his wife, Nancy, who both later pleaded guilty to kidnapping and sexual assault.
 He was sentenced to 431 years to life in prison; she was sentenced to 36 years to life.

-She was clear and composed throughout the interview with Diane Sawyer of ABC News but became emotional when she talked about her first glimpse of the first of two girls fathered by Garrido.
+Dugard was clear and composed throughout the interview with Diane Sawyer of ABC News, but became emotional when she talked about her first glimpse of the first of two girls fathered by Garrido.
 Dugard's A Stolen Life: A Memoir was published in 2011.

-Natascha Kampusch was snatched on her way to school and held for eight years in a small cellar under the garage of her abductor, Wolfgang Priklopil, in Austria.
+Natascha Kampusch was snatched on her way to school in 1998 and held for eight years in a small cellar under the garage of her abductor, Wolfgang Priklopil, in Austria.

-After her escape, she continued to live in Vienna and began hosting a TV show in June 2008.
+After escaping, she continued to live in Vienna and began hosting a TV show in June 2008.

 Before her disappearance on Nov.
 13, 1990, in her northern Japanese hometown of Sanjo, nine-year-old Fusako Sano had been watching a school baseball game.